-This small vanilla cake recipe is mini but mighty!
-It's made with two round 6 inch cake layers that are tender, moist, and full of vanilla flavor.
-Frosted with sweet cream cheese frosting, it's a perfect cake for any celebration!
+This 6-inch small vanilla cake recipe is mini but mighty!
+It's made with two round cake layers that are tender, moist, and full of vanilla flavor.
+Frosted with sweet cream cheese frosting, it's a perfect cake for any small celebration!

 This small vanilla cake is the best simple cake!
-It may be little, but it doesn't lack in the flavor and texture departments.
+It may be a little 6-inch cake, but it doesn't lack in flavor and texture.
 It is soft, fluffy, and has a delicious, sweet vanilla flavor.
-There's a luscious, homemade cream cheese frosting in between the 6-inch cake layers and smothered all over the tops and sides of the cake.
-You'll have no choice but to go back in for a second slice!
+It's filled and frosted with luscious cream cheese frosting.ย

 Topped with rainbow sprinkles, this makes a great mini birthday cake!
-Even if you don't have a birthday coming up, you can serve it at all sorts of occasions, like anniversaries, date nights, bridal showers, or other small celebrations.
-Or you can just get a little wild and make a cake for yourself on a Friday night; nothing wrong with that!
+Even if you don't have a birthday coming up, you can serve it at anniversaries, bridal showers, and other small celebrations.

 Jump to: